History

 Since that time membership has grown.
 It comes from a large geographical area.
 Some drive over 80 miles to attend services.

 St. John’s restarted its Christian Day School in 1995.
-Classes are offered for children in grades K through 8.
-Other activities include: Children’s preschool, Sunday School, Vacation Bible School, Ladies Aid, Choir, Youth Choir, Women’s Bible Study Group, and Mission Society.
+Classes from a Biblical perspective are offered for children in grades K through 8.
+Other activities include: Sunday School, Vacation Bible School, Ladies Aid, Choir, Youth Choir, Women’s Bible Study Group, and Mission Society.

-The latest addition to the physical plant was the installation of a Wicks pipe organ in 2003.
+One addition to the physical plant was the installation of a Wicks pipe organ in 2003.
 This instrument supports a congregation known for its love of singing hymns of praise.
+Another addition was an elevator in 2021 to make all levels of the church and school fully accessible.

 St. John’s congregation strives to remain faithful to God’s word in doctrine and practice.